Blender has a vast number of modifiers which is actually a good thing as it makes the tool very versatile and flexible.

 Modelling Walls With The Solidifier Modifier

-As the name suggests, the solidifier modifier essentially makes your model a ‘solid’.
-To be more precise, what it does it adds a thickness or a wall to your model.
+As the name suggests, the solidifier modifier makes your model a ‘solid’, or to be more precise, it adds a thickness to your model.

 Therefore, in the example we will be modelling a simple vase and then add thickness to it.

 Note: This article was not designed for modelling purposes.
-However, I felt by creating a model, it will give the viewer (especially those new to Blender) and greater idea of when and why this modifier should be applied.
+However, I felt by creating a model, it will give the viewer (especially those new to Blender) a greater understanding of when and why this modifier should be applied.